-1.7 REQUIREMENTS TO PASS A FOUNDATION, UNDERGRADUATE OR GRADUATE PROGRAMME
+1.7 REQUIREMENTS TO PASS APROGRAMME

-- (a) A Part of an Undergraduate or Graduate programme is normally equated to a year of full time study. - (b) In order pass a Part of a programme, a student should normally acquire the total credit set out in the Programme Specification at the specified level for the Award, or have been exempted as provided in section 11 of these regulations. - (c) The credit value of each module normally determines its weighting in the aggregation of marks.
-Programme Specifications must state the aggregation method used for purposes of award classification. - (d) Where a student fails a module and, therefore, a Part of a programme, the following may apply in the first instance: - (i) Resit (see point (e) below) a second attempt at an assessment component or module following a failure at first attempt. - (ii) Compensation (see point (f) below) the award of credit to failed module(s) on account of good performance in others. - (e) Resit provision is subject to all the following conditions: - (i) The method and date of resit shall be set by the Assessment Board, Interim Assessment Panel or by Chair's action following initial consideration by the Assessment Board. - (ii) A student may normally resit a module only once; any variation on this shall be subject to approval as an exception and shall be specified in the Programme or Module Specification.
-For all modules, a maximum of two additional attempts (resit or repeat) will be available. - However, where a student fails to participate in an assessment at the first attempt and has not made a request for additional consideration, the Assessment Board has the discretion to decide whether or not they shall be permitted a resit opportunity (see section 6(g) above).
-If they are not offered that opportunity they shall normally be required to withdraw. - (iii) A student who does not complete the resit by the date specified shall not normally proceed on the programme; the Assessment Board shall require them to withdraw. - (iv) Once an assessment has been passed or a module compensated, a resit will not be permitted for the purpose of improving the mark. - (v) Resits can only take place after the meeting of the Assessment Board or an Interim Assessment Panel or following consideration by the Chair and the External Examiner of the Board. - (vi) A student who successfully completes a resit shall be awarded the credit for the module.
+- (a) In order to progress from one level of study to the next on a programme, a student should normally acquire the total credit set out in the Programme Specification at the specified level for the Award, or have been exempted as provided in section 2 of these regulations. - (a) Postgraduate programmes may have progression points at varying stages of the programme.
+If such progression points exist, they, and consequent requirements for progression, shall be laid out in the Programme Specification. - (b) The credit value of each module determines its weighting in the aggregation of marks.
+Programme Specifications must state the aggregation method used for purposes of award classification. - (c) Where a student fails a module/component the following options apply in the first instance: - (i) Resit (see point (d) below) a second attempt at an assessment component or module following a failure at first attempt. - (ii) Compensation (see point (e) below) the award of credit to failed module(s) on account of good performance in others. - (d) Resit provision is subject to all the following conditions: - (i) The method and date of resit shall be set by the Assessment Board, Interim Assessment Panel or by Chair's action. - (ii) A student may normally resit a module only once; any variation on this shall be subject to approval by the Assessment Board as an exception..
+For all assessment components, a maximum of two resit attempts will be available. - However, where a student fails to participate in an assessment at the first attempt and has not had a request for additional consideration approved, the Assessment Board has the discretion to decide whether or not they shall be permitted a resit opportunity .
+If they are not offered that opportunity they shall normally be required to withdraw. - (iii) A student who does not complete the resit by the date specified shall not normally proceed on the programme; the Assessment Board shall require them to withdraw. - (iv) Once an assessment has been passed or a module compensated, a resit will not be permitted for the purpose of improving the mark. - (v) Resits can only take place after the meeting of the Assessment Board or an Interim Assessment Panel or following consideration by the Chair of the Board.

+(vi) A student who successfully completes a resit shall be awarded the credit for the module.
 The module mark used in award calculations shall be calculated from the original marks for the component(s) that the student passed at first attempt and the minimum pass mark for the component(s) constituting the resit requirement.